 The membership director serves as the chairman of the membership committee.
 Responsibilities of the membership director include development of membership growth programs, implementation of recruitment and preparation of orientation sessions.

 When a member leaves the club for various reasons, they contact the member to see if there is a problem that can be resolved and hopefully keep them as a member.
 They keep a record of weekly attendance and reports this at the board meeting.
 They work with the bookkeeper on contacting members who are past due in paying their monthly dues.

 Public Relations Chair:

-Is charged for club communications: The club newsletter and Web site is a vital communications tool.
-Members are encouraged to read each issue of the club’s newsletter and visit the Web site regularly to keep abreast of club news.
+Is charged for club communications: The Club Facebook and Web site is a vital communications tool.
+Members are encouraged to check the club's facebook account and visit the Web site regularly to keep abreast of club news.